mosesobeng/qa_pipeline/docs/data_model.md

 1. **Preliminary Analysis of Relationships** (No Dimensional Modeling)
 2. **Dimensional Modeling Overview**

-Both diagrams are stored in `.mmd` files inside the `docs/` directory.
-I’ve converted them to `.png` and placed them in `docs/images/` so they’re easily viewable here.
+Both diagrams are stored as `.mmd` files in the `diagram/` directory.
+I’ve converted them into `.png` and placed them under `docs/images/` so they’re easily viewable here in this Markdown.

 ---